Colin Grainger: Wrexham

 Grainger spent his youth with South Elmsall Boys before being invited for a trial at Wrexham in July 1949.
 He impressed Wrexham manager Les McDowall enough to earn a professional footballing apprenticeship on wages of £5-a-week.
 He spent the 1949–50 season playing for the reserve team in the Cheshire County League.
-McDowall moved on to manage Manchester City in June 1950 and invited Grainger to take a tour of Maine Road in an attempt to poach him away from Wrexham, an attempt that was thwarted when the Wrexham board heard of the news and reassured Grainger that he would be sold on to a bigger club if he first proved himself at Wrexham.
+McDowall moved on to manage Manchester City in June 1950 and invited Grainger to take a tour of Maine Road in an attempt to poach him away from Wrexham, an attempt that was thwarted when the Wrexham board heard of the news and reassured Grainger that he would be sold to a bigger club if he first proved himself at Wrexham.
 However, he was called up for National Service in 1951 and spent the next two years serving in the Royal Air Force.
 He turned professional with Wrexham on his 17th birthday, seeing an increase in wages to £8-a-week, in addition to a £10 signing-on fee.
 He made his first-team debut on 24 February 1951, taking Billy Tunnicliffe's spot at outside-left in a Third Division North match against Hartlepools United at the Racecourse Ground, which ended in a 1–0 home victory.
 His National Service limited his first-team chances under manager Peter Jackson.
 He failed to make an appearance in the 1951–52 season, before playing just four games of the 1952–53 campaign.